10 Strategic Planning Team Building Activities

 • Divide the participants into teams with an equal number of members in each.

-• Ask the teams to envision themselves lost at sea and present them with a set of imaginary items.
+• Ask each team to envision themselves lost at sea and present them with a list of imaginary items.
 Some examples of items include a fishing net, a flare gun, a water container, etc.

-• Give each team a few minutes to plan how they would use their resources in order to survive until help arrives.
+• Give them a few minutes to plan how they would use their resources in order to survive until help arrives.

 • After the allotted time, have each team present their strategies to the other teams.